 Bring your group to the Arboretum to a unique learning experience for adults.
 We welcome community, educational, faith-based, professional, tourist, and other groups.
 We offer a range of standard topics, and groups can also request specialized tours in areas of staff expertise.
 Programs can include walking tours, bus tours, presentations, and learning activities.
-To schedule a group visit, please use the request form in the left sidebar.
+We welcome individuals and groups of all ages, backgrounds, and abilities to attend our programs and group tours.
+We are a dementia friendly institution.
+Please contact us to discuss your interests and needs.

 Groups can choose from a range of standard topics.
 Programs can be adapted for group needs.
 These programs are designed for adults.